 Colorado is home to some of the most majestic and beautiful locations in all of America.
 So take a minute with me and enjoy this list of 18 epic Colorado Engagement Photography Locations!

 You might be reading this because you are researching locations and are looking for recommendations.
 With so many gorgeous locations to choose from, how do you pick the best one for your elopement or engagement photography session?
-Well you should most definitely pick a place that’s gorgeous (duhh), and adventure to get to, and far enough away that tourists won’t be in the background of your shots!
+Well, you should most definitely pick a place that’s gorgeous (duhh), an adventure to get to, and far enough away that tourists won’t be in the background of your shots!

 The state of Colorado is so diverse for photoshoot locations – it has the incredible Rocky Mountains, lakes, snowy areas, aspen and spruce trees, cliffs, sand dunes, all within a day’s drive.
 While it can be overwhelming to pick the perfect location for your engagement session, we wrote this blog post so you can see some photogenic (and easy to get to) locations from the Boulder – Denver area!

-These are 18 epic engagement photographer session locations in Colorado’s state parks, national parks, public lands, public parts, ect.
-Please research appropriate permits/access before scheduling a shoot.
+These are 18 epic engagement photographer session locations in Colorado’s state parks, national parks, public lands, public parts, etc. Please research appropriate permits/access before scheduling a shoot.
 Always practice “Leave No Trace Principles” and leave the environment better than how you found it!

 1. Rocky Mountain National Park